7 Oct 2024

 In the health industry, the adoption of VR has been a transformative technology.
 Practically speaking, the uses of virtual reality widely range between enabling improved patient care and training in medical practices.
 By participating in simulations, virtual reality (VR) can provide patients with captivating experiences that help them manage pain, lessen anxiety, or achieve the right kind of recovery.

-Through VR technology, medical students and professionals can practice complicated procedures in a controlled environment that would otherwise put them at risk in actual surgeries, thus helping them gain added skills and confidence.
+Through VR technology, medical students and professionals can practise complicated procedures in a controlled setting that would otherwise involve higher risk in real surgeries, helping them build advanced skills and confidence through immersive VR medical training.
 With VR technology, remote consultations are now possible, expanding access to care, especially to underserved populations.
 In general, VR is changing everything in health care provision and experience.

 VR In Medical Training: Enhancing Skills Through Immersion